-Most importantly, whatever strategy you choose for getting customer reviews, be consistent and adapt it if necessary.
+Whatever strategy you choose for getting customer reviews, be consistent with it.
+Keep tabs on how well it’s generating reviews and adapt it as necessary.

-Amazon’s customer review system may set the standard for retailers.
-It includes a star system, along with written reviews, and a search functionality that allows shoppers to read various types of reviews.
+Another example that sets a good standard for retailers is Amazon’s customer review system.
+It includes a star system, along with written reviews, and search functionality that allows shoppers to read various types of reviews.

 You can include your own calls to action on product pages, within your confirmation pages and emails, or in receipts and invoices.
 Along with making it easy to leave reviews for specific products, make the page where customers can do so easy to find.

-Creating a place for customers to respond and leave a star rating, for example, is an easy task to perform on a smartphone.
+But make sure the review you want customers to write lines up with what’s realistic for thumb-based typing.
+Using a place to respond and leave a star rating, for example, is an easy task to perform on a smartphone.